SMB Compelling Marketing Advantage: Fractional CMO + Interns vs Agencies on Cost & Speed

 The Real USP: We Don’t Just “Fill the Top”—We Build & Nurture a Qualified Pipeline

 Most agency sites look great but underperform because they were built for founders, not buyers: slow on mobile, thin on commercial intent, and light on conversion paths.
-That’s why you get pretty brochures instead of pipeline.
-Our approach flips this on its head.
-(Communications Edge)

 How Communications Edge does it differently: